 Restart ssh

-First switch to root
+First enter root

-Just restart the SSH service
+Restart the SSH service

 Open gdm-password